scaleway/terraform-scaleway-vpc-module/examples/basic/README.md

-# Simple VPC
+# Basic VPC

 Configuration in this directory creates a set of VPC resources which may be sufficient for development environment.

-There is a public, private subnet and DHCP server created per availability zone.
+For demonstration purposes, a public subnet, private subnet, and DHCP server are created per availability zone.

-This configuration in only for demonstration purposes.
-Normally, you need to specify only names or your custom CIDR configuration.
+In typical scenarios, specifying names or custom CIDR configuration is sufficient, without the need for this setup.

 [Read more about Scaleway regions, zones](https://registry.terraform.io/providers/scaleway/scaleway/latest/docs/guides/regions_and_zones).